JanHerca/urantiapedia/input/wikijs/help/content.md

 These are a type of article related to a specific topic of *The Urantia Book*.
 For example, a concept like *absonity*, or a person like *Grandfanda*, or a type of being like *Thought Adjusters*, or a place like *Nazareth* or *Orvonton*, an event like *the arrival of Adam and Eve*, and so on.

-Each topic will have the common sections *References* with links to *The Urantia Book*, *Links* with links to other pages in *Urantiapedia*.
+Each topic will have the common sections *References* with links to *The Urantia Book*, *Links* with links to other pages in *Urantiapedia*, and *External links* section for more links outside the page.
 For example, the page about *Nazareth* can contain a brief and basic explanation about Nazareth (where it is, why it is important, geographic coordinates with links to maps), but the *Links* section can have a link to an article in which a reader delves into the city of Jesus, what it was like in Jesus time and what archaeological finds have been found that seem to corroborate or not the book's claims.
-Finally each page can contain an *External links* section for more links outside the page.

 The URL pattern for a topic is: `https://urantiapedia.org/en/topic/[topic_name]`.
 Topic names are always in english although the title in the page will be in each given language.